 Intent, then execution

-To illustrate with an example, I know very well how to write the character 想 and you probably do too.
-But does the character come out the way you intend it to every time?
-Probably not, unless you are already good at writing by hand.
-Immediately after writing it, if not while you’re writing it, you’ll be able to spot things you didn’t intend to write.
+To illustrate with an example, I know very well how to write the character 想 (xiǎng) and you probably do too.
+But does the character come out the way you intend every time?
+Probably not, unless your penmanship is already on an expert level.
+You’ll be able to spot things you didn’t write intentionally.
 Perhaps the 木 takes up too much space, or the bottom of 目 extends to far down, or the dots in 心 accidentally touch the hook.
-You didn’t intend that to happen, yet it did.
+You didn’t intend for that to happen, yet it did.
 If you write the character again, you might or might not get the same result.

-For example, if you intend to write 木, you will never write 未 by accident, or if you intend to write 目, you won’t write 日very often.
-If you do, I would take that as a clear sign that you probably don’t know the characters very well.
+Compared with speaking and pronunciation, it’s often easier to tell the difference between a mistake (a problem with execution) and an error (a problem with your mental image).
+For example, if you intend to write 目 (mù), you won’t write 日 (rì) by accident, and if you intend to write 木 (mù), you’re unlikely to write 未 (wèi) instead.
+If you do, I would take that as a clear sign that you probably don’t know the characters very well, so that’s a problem with intent, not execution.

-As a counter example, if you write 已 instead of 己, that could very well be sloppy writing.
-I can’t know by looking at your handwriting whether you just accidentally put the pencil down too early, or if you actually don’t know that 己 (as in 自己) is different from 已 (as in 已经).
+As a counter example, if you write 未 (wèi) instead of 末 (mò), or 已 (yǐ) instead of 己 (jǐ), that could very well be sloppy writing.
+I can’t know by looking at a single handwritten character whether you just accidentally put the pencil down too early (a problem with execution) or if you don’t know how to differentiate these characters.

-If you intend to write the wrong character, it will turn out wrong every time you try to write it, no matter what.
-If you intend to write the right character, but execute it incorrectly, simply practising will solve your problem.
+The bottom line is this: If you intend to write the wrong character, it will turn out wrong every time you try to write it, no matter.
+If you intend to write the correct character, it might come out wrong because of imperfect execution, but simply practising more will fix this problem.
+I wrote more about intent here:

 Target models for Chinese characters

 When you start learning Chinese, it’s important that you have models to mimic that are actually correct, or at least models that adhere to the standard in whatever region you’re focusing on.
-Your teacher and textbook probably make an okay job of this, although there will always be minor inconsistencies.
+This is true for spoken Chinese and pronunciation as well, not just handwriting.
+Your teacher and textbook probably make an okay job of this, although there will always be some inconsistencies.

-However, most people nowadays study Chinese using their phones and computers.
+Today, however, most people study Chinese using their phones and computers.
 When you do that, make sure you have proper fonts installed.
 This will avoid a lot of confusion later and is well worth spending some time on as you start out.
-I didn’t do this and soon realised that I had actually learnt Japanese standard for many characters, because that was what my computer used by default!
+I didn’t do this when I started learning Chinese, but soon realised that I had actually learnt Japanese standard for many characters, because that was what my computer used by default!

 I have written two articles to help you sort out font issues:

 These are computer fonts, though, and aren’t ideal for handwriting practice.
-In a guest article, Harvey Dam introduces the correct way of thinking about handwriting.
-The article is full of actual examples with read handwriting (not computer fonts) and should be studied by anyone who cares about handwriting.
+In this guest article, Harvey Dam talks specifically about handwriting.
+The article is full of actual examples with real handwriting (not computer fonts) and should be studied by anyone who cares about handwriting!

 How to practice execution